 A 43-day controlled study was conducted in healthy cattle to evaluate effects of florfenicol administered at the recommended dose on feed consumption.
 Although a transient decrease in feed consumption was observed, florfenicol administration had no long-term effect on body weight, rate of gain, or feed consumption.

 STORAGE INFORMATION

 Store below 30°C (86°F).
+Protect from light when not in use.

-Once opened, use contents within 6 months The solution is light yellow to straw colored.
+Once opened, use contents within 6 months.
+The solution is light yellow to straw colored.
 Color does not affect potency.

 HOW SUPPLIED